Infinity Train: Cancellation and removal from HBO Max

+Despite this, as of 2025 there are a handful of providers and services internationally that still have the show available to watch, a notable example being Sky/NOW TV in the UK as the distribution rights in the country belong to Sky instead of Warner Bros.
+Discovery; the series had skipped airing on the local Cartoon Network channel and instead premiered on one of Sky's linear channels after being made available on demand.

 Future

-On August 16, 2020, while Infinity Train Book 3 was releasing on HBO Max, Dennis reported that though the team had plans for more seasons, the whole crew and most of the production staff had been laid off, and the possibility of a series renewal depended on the series' viewership on HBO Max.

-When asked how many more seasons of Infinity Train were planned, Dennis stated "We have rough ideas for themes and which characters we'd like to follow for five more seasons, up to season eight.
-Feels like '8' is a good place to stop because it looks like an infinity symbol."
+Unproduced seasons

+Dennis planned for eight seasons of Infinity Train, but only four were produced.
 When asked what he would like to do with the series in the future, Dennis expressed interest in exploring other time periods of the train, as well as a movie following Amelia's story.
 Dennis also stated that a season with an older Tulip was considered.

-Dennis expressed interest in doing Infinity Train comic books that "are in canon and could be written by or starring non-Americans."
-Dennis said that there were plans to make an Infinity Train video game, and there was an Infinity Train VR experience "where you hung out and solved puzzles in Corginia."
-Dennis also stated that a choose-your-own-adventure novel was considered.
-However, all of these projects were shelved when company priorities shifted.

-On March 11, 2021, it was announced that Infinity Train would end with its fourth season.
-Dennis clarified on Twitter that he did not intend for it to be the final season, and remains open to continuing the show in the future if given the opportunity.

 In a Reddit AMA on April 16, 2021, the day after Book 4's release, Dennis confirmed that Book 5 would have been the aforementioned Amelia-focused movie, and although a full script had been written, Cartoon Network Studios passed it on because they didn't think it had a "child entry point."
 Dennis also claimed that books 5, 6, 7, and 8 would have covered the themes of grief, guilt, revenge, and acceptance, respectively, and Book 8 would have touched on Alzheimer's disease.
 Dennis and series writer Lindsay Katai stated that there were also plans for an Infinity Train Christmas special.
 On May 8, 2021, Dennis released a mockup frame from the unproduced Book 5 in response to a fan movement to renew the show trending #1 worldwide and in multiple regions on Twitter.

+In 2025, Dennis indicated he was still trying to revive the show by pitching it to other distributors.
+Dennis expects that at some point a distributor in search of an IP will pursue Infinity Train.
+"There's always going to be some ability to reboot something or bring it back...
+Okay, the show's canceled.
+Maybe in 10 years?"

+Other media

-Gallery Nucleus in Alhambra, California held an official Infinity Train art show from September 25 to October 3, 2021.
+Dennis has also expressed interest in doing Infinity Train comic books that "are in canon and could be written by or starring non-Americans."
+Dennis said that there were plans to make an Infinity Train video game, and there was an Infinity Train VR experience "where you hung out and solved puzzles in Corginia."
+Dennis also stated that a choose-your-own-adventure novel was considered.
+However, all of these projects were shelved when company priorities shifted.
+Gallery Nucleus in Alhambra, California, held an official Infinity Train art show from September 25 to October 3, 2021.
 The exhibition featured a collection of Infinity Train art by the crew of the show, exclusive Infinity Train merchandise, and a panel featuring the show's creator, Owen Dennis.